 A curb bit works on three points of the horse’s head when the reins are pulled: the mouth, the chin, and the poll.
 Like a snaffle, there is some pressure placed on the bars of the mouth when the reins are pulled.
 Depending on the style of the mouthpiece, there may also be action on the tongue and the roof of the mouth.

-Unlike the action of a snaffle, that only places pressure within the mouth, the shanks of a curb bit act as a lever, pulling down the crown of the bridle, putting pressure over the poll (top of the horse’s head), and pulling the curb chain or strap forward against the horse's chin.
+Unlike the action of a snaffle, that only places pressure within the mouth, the shanks of a curb bit act as a lever.
+This pulls down the crown of the bridle, puts pressure over the poll, or the top of the horse’s head, and pulls the curb chain or strap forward against the horse's chin.

 The Role of the Curb Strap

-The curb strap creates pressure, but it also prevents the bit from rotating too far around in the horse's mouth.
+The curb strap not only creates pressure but also prevents the bit from rotating too far around in the horse's mouth.
 This is especially important with ported bits, where the port may rotate harshly against the roof of the horse's mouth.
 Some (mainly English curbs) may have a lip strap to prevent the horse from chewing at the shank.
-Some bits will have a strap, wire, or chain that connects the bottom-most rings on the shank, called a hobble, to prevent the shanks from spreading too far or... being pulled together.
+Some bits will have a strap, wire, or chain that connects the bottom-most rings on the shank, called a hobble, to prevent the shanks from spreading too far or being pulled together.
 These keep the shanks more stable.

-There is a huge variety of styles, both English and western, but the principal actions are the same for both.
-The cheek pieces, come in many different styles (shanks and purchase) and lengths.
-The different mouthpieces and cheek pieces affect the action and severity of the bit.
+There is a huge variety of curb bit styles, both English and Western, but the principal actions are the same for both.
+The cheekpieces, come in many different styles (shanks and purchase) and lengths.
+The different mouthpieces and cheekpieces affect the action and severity of the bit.

-Some curb bits may have a straight mouthpiece, while other may have ports, keys, rollers or different types of materials and combinations of metals.
-Ports provide room for the tongue and depending on the design, may act on the horse's palate.
-Similar to ports are 'spoons' that are solid and act on the roof of the mouth in a more assertive way.
+Some curb bits may have a straight mouthpiece, while others may have ports, keys, rollers or different types of materials and combinations of metals.
+Ports provide room for the tongue and, depending on the design, may act on the horse's palate.
+Spoons are similar to ports in that they are solid and act on the roof of the mouth more assertively.

 Curb Bit Materials